ericoporto/ags-manual-wiki/DynamicSprite.md

     DynamicSprite.Resize(int width, int height);

 Resizes an existing dynamic sprite to WIDTH x HEIGHT pixels.

-The width and height are specified in 320x200-resolution units, as usual.

 **NOTE:** Resizing is a relatively slow operation, so do not attempt to resize sprites every game loop; only do it when necessary.